ooNUfip — A Nut Firmware Interpreter Built On ooREXX/Win

 Ctrl+C - copy display to clipboard,

-Ctrl+X - copy X-register full precision clipboard,
+Ctrl+X - copy X-register full precision to clipboard (see note 2),

 Ctrl+V - use clipboard content as input (see note 3),

 Backspace = Back Arrow,

 - This menu item is only available for Voyagers, to list HP41 programs use a printer.